hemingyao/filter_prune/README.md

 # How to use
 - **main.py**
-run it to train/test/prune a network
+Run it to train/test/prune a network
 - **flag.py**
 Hyper-parameters.
 Please change them to fit your network and task.
 - **tfrecord_generator**